anthonylan/YTHook/README.md

 <a href="https://ythook.herokuapp.com/"><img src="public/assets/Screenshot_1.png" alt="Bulma: a Flexbox CSS framework" style="max-width:100%;" width="100%"></a>

-Hook is a simple Youtube playlist library that uses two multiple playlist IDs to display videos in sequence.
+Hook is a simple Youtube playlist library that uses multiple playlist IDs to display videos in sequence.
 It requires 2 different playlist ids on a single page.
 Example:

 ``mainPlayListId``: the main playlist for that specific page